Home Owners' Loan Corporation: Operations

 The HOLC issued bonds and then used the bonds to purchase mortgage loans from lenders.
 The loans purchased were for homeowners who were having problems making the payments on their mortgage loans "through no fault of their own".
 The HOLC refinanced the loans for the borrowers.
-Many of the lenders gained from selling the loans because the HOLC bought the loans by offering a value of bonds equal to the amount of principal owed by the borrower, plus unpaid interest on the loan, plus taxes that the lender paid on the property.
+Many lenders gained from selling the loans because the HOLC bought the loans by offering a value of bonds equal to the amount of principal owed by the borrower, unpaid interest on the loan, and taxes that the lender paid on the property.
 This value of the loan was the amount of the loan that was refinanced for the borrower.
 The borrower gained because they were offered a loan with a longer time frame at a lower interest rate.
 It was rare to reduce the amount of principal owed.
+The Government gave $200 million dollars to the people and it will help the people to be able to pay off the mortgage and they won't lose their house.

 Loan repayments and foreclosure policies

 Between 1933 and 1935, the HOLC made slightly more than one million loans.
 At that point it stopped making new loans and then focused on the repayments of the loans.
 The typical borrower whose loan was refinanced by the HOLC was more than 2 years behind on payments of the loan and more than 2 years behind on making tax payments on the property.
 The HOLC eventually foreclosed on 20 percent of the loans that it refinanced.
 It tended to wait until the borrower had failed to make payments on the loan for more than a year before it foreclosed on the loan.
 When the HOLC foreclosed, it typically refurbished the home.
 In many cases it rented out the home until it could be resold.
 The HOLC tried to avoid selling too many homes quickly to avoid having negative effects on housing prices.
 Ultimately, more than 800,000 people repaid their HOLC loans, and many repaid them on time.

 HOLC officially ceased operations in 1951, when its last assets were sold to private lenders.
 HOLC was only applicable to nonfarm homes, worth less than $20,000.
 HOLC also assisted mortgage lenders by refinancing problematic loans and increasing the institutions' liquidity.
 When its last assets were sold in 1951, HOLC turned a small profit.